fernandobrancher/exercices_oop_module3/README.md

-# exercices_oop_module3
+# Exercices - Module 3: Object-oriented programming

- Exercises Module 3 - Object-oriented programming - Data Science Course by Ada
+ In this repository were added the files in which the exercises of the oop module were developed, from the Data Science course promoted by Ada.